 Dedicated to serving those living with diabetes.

-What if my insurance company isn’t on that list on the Insurance page?
-Will Diabetic Equipment and Supplies definitely not be able to help me?
+What if my insurance company isn’t on the Insurance page list?
+Will Diabetic Equipment and Supplies (DES) not be able to help me?

 We may still be able to help you.
 Please call us and a member of our Patient Care Team will look into your particular insurance plan and benefits to determine if we can help you get your diabetic equipment and supplies.

 There are many insurance companies that we work with frequently so we may be able to tell you immediately if your insurance company will or will not cover a particular item.

 If we don’t have an immediate answer, we will take care of moving on to the next steps.
 First, we will work with your doctor or endocrinologist to get a CMN.
 It is similar to a prescription, but for equipment.
 Once we have that paperwork, we will contact your insurance company to see if they will approve your equipment.

 One important thing to know is your insurance company may also want to know how you manage your disease and that can impact whether or not they agree to pay for your equipment.
 They may look at how many times a day you give yourself insulin, your blood sugar readings, your A1c, or when the last time was that you saw your provider.

 Should I call other companies to check prices?
 Are there other diabetic equipment companies that would be cheaper?